Star Trek: Magazines

 Star Trek has led directly or indirectly to the creation of a number of magazines which focus either on science fiction or specifically on Star Trek.
 Starlog was a magazine which was founded in the 1970s.
 Initially, its focus was on Star Trek actors, but then it expanded its scope.
 Star Trek: The Magazine was a magazine published in the U.S. that ceased publication in 2003.
 Star Trek Magazine, originally published as Star Trek Monthly by Titan Magazines for the United Kingdom market, began in February 1995.
-The magazine has since expanded to worldwide distribution.
+The magazine has since expanded to worldwide distribution under the name Star Trek Explorer.

 Other magazines through the years included professional, as well as magazines published by fans, or fanzines.